mehmandarov/randomstrings/README.md

 # RandomStrings – Using Jakarta EE + MicroProfile

-## Development: Building and Running the application locally
+## Local Build and Deploy: Building and Running the Application Locally

+The code can be deployed to several runtimes.
+This is done to illustrate the switching runtimes with minor changes to the code and to observe the performance.

 | Runtime          | Build                                      | Run                                                | Address                       |
 |------------------|--------------------------------------------|----------------------------------------------------|-------------------------------|